AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p align="right">(<a href="#introduction">back to top</a>)</p>

 <!-- Links to Resources to help get started with technical contributions -->
-## Links to Resources to Help Get Started With Technical Contributions
+## Resources For Getting Started With Technical Contributions

 This might be a lot to take in, especially if you're a newcomer.